 The child patient should not be informed of his disease - false!

 Children with cancer remain bald - false!
-They are bald for a brief period, following chemotherapy.
-When it comes to radiation therapy - it depends on the dose of radiation, and in any case, only when the radiation is aimed at the head.
+They are bald for a brief period following chemotherapy.
+With radiation therapy, it depends on the dosage of radiation, and only when the radiation is aimed at the head.

 The entire family should be kept in the dark about the disease - false!

-Children who have cancer are isolated from their peers - the disease has nothing to do with social isolation, aside from certain stages of treatment that require temporary isolation.
+Children who have cancer are isolated from their peers - false!
+The disease has nothing to do with social isolation, aside from certain stages of treatment that require temporary isolation.
 It is very important for the child to maintain a social life.

 Children with cancer cannot maintain scholastic achievement - not necessarily.
-The child's achievements depend on his/her capacity, efforts, and encouragement that he/she receives during treatment.
+The child's achievements depend on their capacity, efforts, and thr encouragement that they receive during treatment.

 Nowadays, cure rates have improved considerably resulting in a significant increase in the chances of recovery!